yashikasharma0301/lidar_object_follower/README.md

 # ROS2 LiDAR Object Follower

-This project demonstrates LiDAR based object following in a differential drive robot simulation using ROS 2.
+This project demonstrates LiDAR based object following in a differential drive robot using Gazebo and ROS 2.
 Package will search for the nearest obstacle detected in LaserScan readings and make the robot follow it.
 Check out the complete simulation [here](https://youtu.be/btLDHNtah-4).

 ## System Requirements